ISISNeutronMuon/InstrumentScripts/doc/source/scans/tutorial.rst

   Taking a count at theta=4.00 and two theta=0.00

-  Since relative scans are fairly common, there's a built in :meth:`scans.Spec.rscan` method which defaults to a relative scan, instead of an absolute.
+  Since relative scans are fairly common, there's a built in :meth:`general.scans.defaults.Defaults.rscan` method which defaults to a relative scan, instead of an absolute.

   >>> from instrument.larmor.scans import rscan